VigneshVSV/hololinked/doc/source/howto/index.rst

     :lines: 6-9, 42-47

-By default, this starts a server a HTTP server and an INPROC zmq socket (intra-process) for the HTTP server to direct the requests to the ``Thing`` object.
+By default, this starts a server a HTTP server and an INPROC zmq socket (GIL constrained intra-process as far as python is concerned) for the HTTP server to direct the requests to the ``Thing`` object.
 All requests are queued by default as the domain of operation under the hood is remote procedure calls (RPC).

 One can store captured data in properties & push events to supply clients with the measured data: